ctrf-io/github-test-reporter/README.md

 ### Generating Flaky Test Details Table

-For a flaky test details table, add the `flaky` argument to your workflow yaml:
+To see which tests were flaky in this run, add the `flaky` command to your workflow yaml:

 ```yaml
 - name: Publish CTRF Flaky Test Summary Results